18F/CAMD-resources/PHASES.md

 ### Planning the work
 Since you'll be working in smaller increments than are typical in waterfall projects, you won't have a detailed, multi-year plan to start.
 This means that you'll have to do more planning along the way.
-- set quartly planning sessions to write user stories and refine your backlog
+- Let your sprint candence help drive further planning and iterating